 –We can hold a harmonic thing that may proliferate in various rhythmic profiles.

-–The ideal of binary form and sonata form is of a tune/harmony, where the tune brings with it a rhythmic profile.
+–The ideal of binary form and sonata form is of a tune/harmony, where the tune brings with it a rhythmic profile .

 Here in BWV996 Bach has a longer story going.
-The suite deals with the relative major rising to supplant the dominant minor for its structural position at the end of the A section.
+The suite deals with the relative major rising in stature to supplant the dominant minor for its structural position at the end of the A section.
 It only achieves that position in the famous Bouree, wherein Bach tells us, in so many notes, that the relationship is an inversional one –

 In bar 6 –